For information about an audition, please call 636-458-4343.

 Who Attends the Audition?

 Generally auditions are conducted by the Artistic Director or his assistant, and accompanied by the Chorus Accompanist.
-Auditions are conducted in private, and guests and tape recorders are not permitted.
+Auditions are conducted in private, and guests and recording devices are not permitted.

 Is There a Charge for the Audition?